probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 $ git checkout my-new-feature
 $ git merge probnum-master
 ```
-### Open a pull-request
+### Creating a Pull-Request
 Once you are happy with your PR, make sure your branch is up-to-date with upstream `master`, and re-run all tests.
 Then, from your local branch, push the changes to your remote branch
 ```shell
 $ git push
 ```

-and do the PR via the github interface.
+and create the PR via the GitHub interface.
 There, briefly explain the changes as well as how they were tested.
 That's it!

-## Virtual environments
+## Virtual Environments

 Virtual environments (venvs) help you to get a separate, clean installation of ProbNum.
 Each venv uses a specific Python version.